-eMentors is an email mentoring program that offers high school students the opportunity to develop a relationship with a mentor in a professional field.
+eMentors is an online mentoring program that offers high school students the opportunity to develop a relationship with a mentor in a professional field.
 Over the course of eight weeks, students and mentors discuss topics including college and career experience, interviewing skills, workplace etiquette, having a positive attitude, and more.
-Students and mentors meet in-person at the mentor’s workplace for a Meet and Greet event halfway through the program.
+Students and mentors also participate in activities focused on building the mentor-student relationship and learning more about career opportunities.

 Utilizing eMentors in your classroom is a great way to provide your students with real-world experience and knowledge about how to succeed in school, career, and life.

-BestPrep connects high school classrooms with local companies to form an eMentors partnership with employees corresponding with students through a weekly email exchange.
+BestPrep connects high school classrooms with local companies to form an eMentors partnership with employees corresponding with students through a weekly message exchange.
 Each student is matched with a mentor from that company.

-Teachers allocate one class period every week for students to email their mentors.
-Each week’s email is based on guiding questions selected by the teacher (these are provided to teachers by BestPrep).
+Educators allocate one class period every week for students to message their mentors.
+Each week’s message is based on guiding questions selected by the educator (these are provided to educators by BestPrep).

-Teachers monitor their emails to integrate the eMentors experience into the curriculum through classroom activities and assignments.
+Educators monitor student messages and integrate the eMentors experience into the curriculum through classroom activities and assignments.

 I think it’s cool that you went to Europe.
 I’ve never been out of the states before.
 But I have been to like 5 states.

 Out time together was great.
 I didn’t really know what I wanted to do after high school but I knew it would involve college.
 I hadn’t really thought about engineering a lot until you brought it up.
 A lot of people told me to do it because I’m good at math but I just shrugged it off.
 If I didn’t look into engineering, I probably would’ve played football.
 Many people tell me I should that too.
 Something I learned about myself was that (not to be cocky), I’m better at things then I thought.
 I always doubted myself because I always compared myself to the pros.
 But I realized that I’m not going to be good at everything.
 And it’s alright to not be a master at everything.